petecarapetyan/datafundamentals/site/nav.md

 ---
 layout: layout-nav
-title: Site
 ---

-# if you are seeing this then probably the layout should be changed to layout-nav
+# if you are seeing this then something is wrong